Maurice Lacroix brand review

 A Review of Maurice Lacroix’s reputation

-Maurice Lacroix has a good reputation and is available at several retailers around the world.
+This Swiss watchmaker has a good reputation and is available at several retailers around the world.
 This is a quite popular brand.
 In the world of Swiss luxury wristwatch manufacturers and wristwatch brands, Maurice Lacroix is still a newcomer.
 The brand was born in 1975.

 How would I rank Maurice Lacroix?
 I do believe that Maurice Lacroix should be ranked among the top 20-30 luxury wristwatch brands available on the market today.